Ellimaaac/Audio-spectrum-analyser_RealTime/README.md

 **5. Real-time display**:

-- Real-time update of the audio spectrum on the figure during recording.
+- Real-time update of the audio spectrum on the figure during playing.
 - Digital display of dominant frequencies.

 **6. Recording and Playback**: